valera86/Microsoft-/Frequently-Asked-Questions-(FAQ).md

 * Windows Terminal (Stable): `%localappdata%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json`
 * Windows Terminal (Preview): `%localappdata%\Packages\Microsoft.WindowsTerminalPreview_8wekyb3d8bbwe\LocalState\settings.json`

+Additionally in that directory is the `state.json` file, which contains additional state that the Terminal generates at runtime.

 #### The Terminal window disappears immediately on launch!

 Before filing a bug, please check your settings file to see if you have `"closeOnExit": "always"` set.
 It's possible that the Terminal window is closing when the shell application closed immediately, or it's possible that the commandline failed to launch entirely. `"closeOnExit": "graceful"` will help debug if that's the case.